| Title: | A Fully Featured Logging Framework |

 Overrides the log level of the Appender/Logger that this filter

-is attached to to with level
+is attached to to with level.
+See also with_log_level().
+It is

 recommended to use filters that modify LogEvents only with Loggers, but